HowToDoInJava

 • com.itextpdf.text.pdf.PdfReader : Used to read a PDF document.
 Simple and clear.

-Let’s start writing our example codes with customary Hello World application.
-In this application, I will create a PDF file with a single statement in content.
+Let’s start writing our example codes with the typical Hello World application.
+I will create a PDF file with a single statement in the content.

 import java.io.FileNotFoundException;